SJTU-CGM/APAVplot/README.md

 ### 1.2 The functions in APAVplot

-&emsp;&emsp;APAVplot is a R package designed for CPAV for the subsequent analysis and visualization of PAV profile.
+&emsp;&emsp;APAVplot is a R package designed for [APAV](https://github.com/SJTU-CGM/APAV) for the subsequent analysis and visualization of PAV profile.
 It is efficient to explore and visualize the complex results in PAV analysis.
 It provides the following modules:

 * Visualization of coverage : First you need to build a COV class using `get_cov_obj()`. `cov_heatmap()` shows coverage profile in a heat map. `cov_density()` shows coverage distribution of interested regions.